craftcms/docs/docs/.artifacts/cms/5.x/console-commands.md

     - An empty value: `--to :empty:`

+--to-default
+: Sets the specified fields to their default values.

 --if-empty
 : Whether the `--set` attribute should only be set if it doesn’t have a value.